-For the twelfth issue of GARAGE Magazine, we featured the lovely Zoe Kazan on one of our covers, as photographed by Inez & Vinoodh.
+For the 12th issue of GARAGE, we featured the lovely Zoe Kazan on one of our covers, as photographed by Inez & Vinoodh.
 Kazan appears in a new romantic comedy, out this month, called The Big Sick.
-Kumail Nanjiana and Emily V. Gordon based their original screenplay on their real-life love story: Nanjiana's family immigrated to the United States from Pakistan when he was a teenager.
+Kumail Nanjiani and Emily V. Gordon based their original screenplay on their real-life love story: Nanjiani's family immigrated to the United States from Pakistan when he was a teenager.
 With them came the expectation that their children would enter arranged marriages.
 When he falls in love with Emily Gordon, an American, he's faced with confronting his family's more traditional values.
-I won't give too much of it away, but after Gordon falls dangerously ill, Nanjiana soon learns to stand up to what's most important to him.
-Kazan plays Gordon—and she's a delight to watch on screen.
+I won't give too much of it away, but after Gordon falls dangerously ill, Nanjiani soon learns to stand up to what's most important to him.
+Kazan plays Gordon—and she's a delight to watch on-screen.
 I spoke with her over the phone recently; a condensed and edited version of our conversation appears below.

-Having the film based on real-life experience lent the whole project—for lack of a better word—a real sense of authenticity.
+Zoe Kazan: Having the film based on real-life experience lent the whole project—for lack of a better word—a real sense of authenticity.
 It gave credibility to certain events or emotions in the story.
-You know, often with a film, a producer gets on the phone and says, 'Would they really do that?'
-And in the case of this film, we could say, 'Yes, they really did!'
+You know, often with a film, a producer gets on the phone and says, "Would they really do that?"
+And in the case of this film, we could say, "Yes, they really did!"
 In fact, there are things about their true story that would not have even made sense for the film had we followed it perfectly.
 For example, in their real-life story, they got married three months after she got recovered.

 As for the role, I find Emily to be a very compelling and a deeply wonderful person.
 I was drawn to her immediately.
-When I first got the job, I thought to myself, This is great, I'll study her, and transform myself.
+When I first got the job, I thought to myself, This is great; I'll study her and transform myself.
 But it just wasn't like that because I soon found out that she and I were very much alike.
 Too alike.
 She was even wearing the same shirt that I own, and I realized it was a moot exercise.
-Then it became a matter paying to attention how she is in the world, what her values are, and making sure that everything in screen is in line with that.
-It became really helpful having her there as a resource—being able to go over to her and ask her directly, 'What was this moment like for you?'
+Then it became a matter paying attention to how she is in the world, what her values are, and making sure that everything on the screen is in line with that.
+It became really helpful having her there as a resource—being able to go over to her and ask her directly, "What was this moment like for you?"
 Even though the story is highly fictionalized, I wanted to know what it was like for her when she woke up from the coma, and she told me how much the tracheal intubation hurt her throat, and how it took her months to recover her voice.
 I would have never known that.
 And I was able to use that in the film.

 I found you so compelling in this film.
-We need to fall in love with Emily—just as Nanjiana does—before she undergoes an induced coma and essentially disappears from the screen.
-When Emily emerges from it, she meets a changed Nanjiana.
+We need to fall in love with Emily—just as Nanjiani does—before she undergoes an induced coma and essentially disappears from the screen.
+When Emily emerges from it, she meets a changed Nanjiani.
 What do you think allows Emily to give love a second chance?
 What did you have to consider emotionally as an actor?

 That part of the plot came out me saying over and over in the room that she needs a second act.
 Everyone else in this story has a second act, and she slept through hers.
 Usually for a character, the second act is what leads them to change.
 I kept saying she needs her own process, because her priorities were rearranged by this illness.
 So with one of the drafts, we folded it into the story.
 But I also think—without giving away too much of the plot—that it was important for her to articulate the more complicated feelings she had about the relationship.
 It's important when she says that she can't be the reason Kumail is not with his family anymore.
 She had to think that through.